 - The first line of defence is that all employees are required to ensure the effective management of risks within the scope of their direct organizational responsibilities. - The second line of defence comprises the Risk Control Owners, supported by their respective control functions.
-Risk Control Owners are responsible for ensuring that the residual risks within their scope of their responsibilities remain within appetite.
-The second line is independent of the origination, trading and sales functions to ensure that the necessary balance and perspective is brought to risk/return decisions. - The third line of defence comprises the assurance provided by the Group Internal Audit ("GIA") established at the immediate holding company which has no responsibilities for any of the activities it examines.
-GIA provides independent assurance of the effectiveness of the management's control of its own business activities (first line) and of the processes maintained by the Risk Control Functions (the second line).
-As a result, GIA provides assurance that the overall system of control effectiveness is working as required within the Risk Management Framework ("RMF").
+Risk Control Owners are responsible for ensuring that the residual risks within their scope of their responsibilities remain within Risk Tolerance and Risk Appetite boundaries.
+The second line is independent of the origination, trading and sales functions to ensure that the necessary balance and perspective is brought to risk/return decisions. - The third line of defence comprises the independent assurance provided by the Internal Audit function established at the immediate holding company which has no responsibilities for any of the activities it examines.
+Internal Audit provides independent assurance of the effectiveness of the first line and of the second line.
+As a result, Internal Audit provides assurance that the overall system of control effectiveness is working as required within the risk management framework.